new69/go-GraphQL/README.md

 # go-GraphQL
-A Study between comunication with GraphQL and go lang
+A Study the cration of API with GraphQL in go lang with [gqlgen](https://gqlgen.com/)

 ## Steps
 I presume that you have go lang installed on your machine.